What do you do when you’re scared of getting pregnant, hate hormonal birth control, but then you avoid sex?

 - Natural Family Planning

-J from Hot, Holy and Humorous swears by her diaphragm!
+I know many people who swear by their diaphragm!
 You can put it in early in the day; nobody feels it at all during intercourse; and it’s super effective.
 Not to share TMI, but I can’t use one.
 I’m just really queasy about that sort of stuff (which is ironic considering what I do for a living).
 But if you’re NOT queasy, it sounds awesome.

 Let’s Talk Condoms and Natural Family Planning